NavBernal/CCNA/Day 30 - TCP & UDP.md

 	- The destination host must acknowledge that it received each TCP segment
 	- If a segment isn't acknowledged, it's sent again
 - **Provides sequencing:**
-	- Sequence numbers in the TCP header allow destination hsots to put segments in the correct order even if they arrive out of order
+	- Sequence numbers in the TCP header allow destination hosts to put segments in the correct order even if they arrive out of order
 - **Provides flow control:**
 	- The destination host can tell the source host to increase/decrease the rate that data is sent
 ### Establishing Connections: Three-Way Handshake